arnav-ds/customer-churn-prediction/README.md

 ## Dataset

-This project assumes the use of a customer churn dataset in CSV format (`your_dataset.csv`).
+This project assumes the use of a customer churn dataset in CSV format (`your_dataset.csv`)(Telco Customer Churn dataset from Kaggle).
 The dataset should contain features relevant to customer behavior and a target variable indicating whether a customer has churned or not.
-(You can optionally mention the source of a public dataset you used if applicable).

 ## Potential Improvements and Next Steps